-- An active, unrestricted RN license in the state in which practica will be completed
+- Active, unrestricted registered nurse license in the state in which the student's practica will be completed

-- Three letters of reference from a health care professional or academic faculty who can speak to the applicant's professional and academic abilities
+- Three letters of reference from health care professionals or academic faculty who can speak to the applicant's professional and academic abilities

-- Completion of a 300-word essay describing professional goals and reasons for seeking the professional practice doctorate
+- Essay (300 words) describing professional goals and reasons for seeking the professional practice doctorate

 Complete the online application for graduate admission.